sn-code-inside/geography-of-order-and-chaos-in-mechanics/ReadMe.txt

 The software uses some numerical tools, such as Poincaré section, FFT, Wavelets, and Frequency Modulation Indicator (FMI), which detects the distribution of the resonances among the fundamental frequencies.
-The book describes five programs
+The book describes five programs whose code is written in the MATLAB language.
+All programs have a graphical user interface and can be used even by those who do not know MATLAB.
 - POINCARE program analyzes symplectic maps with the aid of the FMI.
 - HAMILTON program analyzes Hamiltonian systems with the FMI.
 - LAGRANGE program concerns the Lagrange points in the three-body problem.